Here’s the tea:

 Beyond that, my skin felt smooth to the touch—like baby soft.
 The gang of exfoliants featured in the product really did the trick.

 All in all, the high points were evened out by the low points.
 Which is probably why I think Gold Bond Rough and Bumpy is so “meh.”

 - It made my skin baby soft

 - It made my keratosis pilaris slightly less visible

 - Upon application, it dried down incredibly fast (so it didn’t slow me down in the morning)

 - It contains a bunch of chemical exfoliants

 - It pilled if I rubbed my skin

-All in all, Gold Bond Rough and Bumpy is a good and cheap alternative to some of the more expensive smoothing/exfoliating creams that are currently on the market.
-I was pretty happy with the results after only one month of use—it definitely softened my skin and made a noticeable dent in my keratosis pilaris.
-But I also think that you need to use this at least two times a day to reap the full benefits.
-Check it out here on Amazon.
+All in all, Gold Bond Rough and Bumpy is a cheap alternative to some of the more other smoothing/exfoliating creams that are currently on the market.
+In terms of results, it definitely softened my skin and made a noticeable dent in my keratosis pilaris.
+But I think that you need to use this at least two times a day to reap its full benefits.
+If you’re interested, please check it out here on Amazon.